-How to Listen to Music - An Introduction
+How to Listen to Music as a Hobby - My Hobby is Music

-This article will introduce you to some of the basic skills necessary in becoming a good observant listener.
-In a short period of time you will be amazed at how well you listen to music by using these fundamental skills.
+This article will introduce you to some of the basic concepts necessary to become a good observant listener.
+In a short period of time, you will be amazed at how well you listen to music by using these fundamental skills.

 Music Room / Office